 Furthermore, next-generation ground-based GW observatories, including the Einstein Telescope~\cite{Punturo:2010zz} and Cosmic Explorer~\cite{Reitze:2019iox}, are currently under active development.
 In the context of space-based GW detection, the Laser Interferometer Space Antenna (LISA) mission~\cite{LISA:2017pwj} in Europe is progressing toward construction, while China's Taiji~\cite{Hu:2017mde} and TianQin~\cite{TianQin:2015yph} programs are being rapidly advanced.
 These forthcoming detectors are expected to play a crucial role in future observational and theoretical studies of GW physics.
 In particular, LISA is predicted to exhibit significantly enhanced sensitivity to nontensorial GW polarizations in certain frequency regimes~\cite{Tinto:2010hz,LISA:2024hlh}, thereby enabling stringent tests of alternative theories of gravity.
 It has been shown that, in the high-frequency part of its sensitivity band (above approximately $6\times 10^{-2}$Hz), LISA is more than ten times as sensitive to scalar-longitudinal and vector signals as to tensor and scalar-transverse modes~\cite{Tinto:2010hz}.
 In the low-frequency part of the band, LISA is expected to be comparably sensitive to tensor and vector modes, while being somewhat less sensitive to scalar modes.
 Future high-precision measurements of GW polarization modes will provide a powerful tool to test GR and identify the most viable theory of gravity among alternatives.

-In this paper, we investigate the stability and GWs in the general Einstein-vector theory in a cosmological background.
-We first demonstrate that within a homogeneous and isotropic cosmology, the scalar, vector, and tensor perturbations decouple after the scalar-vector-tensor (SVT) decomposition.
-As a result, these three classes of perturbations can be analyzed independently, which substantially simplifies the subsequent analysis.
-We then derive the background equations of motion for the general Einstein-vector theory in the presence of a perfect fluid.
-By incorporating observational constraints from the current universe, we briefly examine the cosmological implications of the theory, including its background evolution, constraints on the parameter space, and the effective description of dark energy.
-Next, we perform a systematic stability analysis of the tensor, vector, and scalar perturbations.
-The action is expanded to quadratic order in perturbations, after which gauge degrees of freedom are fixed and nondynamical variables are eliminated using the constraint equations.
-This procedure leads to an equivalent action containing only the dynamical variables, which forms the basis of our stability analysis.
-Finally, relying on the equivalent action and the corresponding stability conditions, we study the properties of GWs in the general Einstein-vector theory, including the number of independent modes, the propagation speeds of GWs, and observational constraints from GW experiments.
-Since current GW detectors are sensitive only to large wavenumbers $|\vec{k}|$, we analyze the properties of GWs in the small-scale limit ($|\vec{k}| \rightarrow \infty$).
+In this paper, we investigate the stability and GWs in the general Einstein-vector theory on a cosmological background. {In a homogeneous and isotropic cosmological spacetime, scalar, vector, and tensor perturbations decouple under the scalar-vector-tensor (SVT) decomposition.
+Consequently, these three classes of perturbations can be analyzed independently, which significantly simplifies the subsequent analysis.} We first derive the background equations of motion for the general Einstein-vector theory in the presence of a perfect fluid.
+By incorporating observational constraints from the present universe, we briefly explore the cosmological implications of the theory, including its background evolution, constraints on the parameter space, and the effective description of dark energy. {We then perform a systematic stability analysis of tensor, vector, and scalar perturbations using the Hamiltonian formalism.} The action is expanded to quadratic order in perturbations, after which the gauge degrees of freedom are fixed and the nondynamical variables are eliminated through the constraint equations. {This procedure yields a physical Hamiltonian and an effective Lagrangian containing only the dynamical degrees of freedom, both of which provide the foundation for our subsequent analyses of stability and GWs.
+Finally, we investigate the properties of GWs under the corresponding stability conditions,} including the number of independent modes, their propagation speeds, and observational constraints from GW experiments.
+Since current GW detectors are sensitive primarily to large wavenumbers $|\vec{k}|$, we focus on the small-scale limit ($|\vec{k}| \rightarrow \infty$).